Morgawr/yokubi/src/Section1/Part2/Lesson20.md

 # Questions with の and explanatory のだ

 Another question particle similar to か is の.
 Questions asked with の carry a connotation that is quite different from that of those asked with か.
-We will explain the nuance implication later, let’s focus on the structure first.
+We will explain the nuance implication later, let's focus on the structure first.

 To ask questions with の, in casual form you just add の at the end of verbs and い-adjectives, and なの after nouns and な-adjectives (without だ).
 The question mark is optional.